 Career Information for Research Technicians

-The BLS also maintains that overall job growth for biological technicians is expected to increase by 5% between 2014 and 2024.
-However, for other areas such as environmental science and forensic science, BLS projects increases of 9% and 27%, respectively.
+The BLS also maintains that overall job growth for biological technicians is expected to increase faster than average by 5% between 2018 and 2028.
+However, for other areas such as environmental science and forensic science, BLS projects increases of 9% and 14%, respectively.

 Research technicians can work in many industries, helping scientists collect data.
 They need at least a bachelor's degree in a relevant field, along with math and science knowledge.
 Job duties, salaries and job growth outlook vary depending on the employer.